stonepros/stone/doc/rados/operations/health-checks.rst

 taken to do this one OSD at a time, and in a way that doesn't put any data at risk.
 For example, if osd ``$N`` has the error,::

-  ceph osd out osd.$N
+  stone osd out osd.$N
-  while ! ceph osd safe-to-destroy osd.$N ; do sleep 1m ; done
+  while ! stone osd safe-to-destroy osd.$N ; do sleep 1m ; done
-  ceph osd destroy osd.$N
+  stone osd destroy osd.$N
-  ceph-volume lvm zap /path/to/device ceph-volume lvm create --osd-id $N --data /path/to/device
+  stone-volume lvm zap /path/to/device stone-volume lvm create --osd-id $N --data /path/to/device

 BLUESTORE_NO_COMPRESSION
 ________________________

 One or more OSDs is unable to load a BlueStore compression plugin.
-This can be caused by a broken installation, in which the ``ceph-osd`` binary does not match the compression plugins, or a recent upgrade that did not include a restart of the ``ceph-osd`` daemon.
+This can be caused by a broken installation, in which the ``stone-osd`` binary does not match the compression plugins, or a recent upgrade that did not include a restart of the ``stone-osd`` daemon.

 Verify that the package(s) on the host running the OSD(s) in question are correctly installed and that the OSD daemon(s) have been